Skip to main content

 What is the Medicare Prescription Payment Plan (M3P)?

-Starting January 1, 2025, people with Medicare can use a monthly payment plan to pay out-of-pocket costs for expensive prescription drugs instead of having to pay the full cost upfront at a pharmacy.1
+People with Medicare can now use a monthly payment plan to pay out-of-pocket costs for expensive prescription drugs instead of having to pay the full cost upfront at a pharmacy.1

 Who is eligible for the Medicare Prescription Payment Plan?